 Now, every inch of our small pantry is maximized for storage, and everything has a place.

 We partnered with ShelfGenie on our pantry organization project, and I’m so happy with our new Glide-Out shelving system.
-(I’ll share more small pantry organization tips with specifics about how we organized our space at the end of this post.)
+This post outlines the process of working with ShelfGenie, and it also includes lots of small pantry organization tips.

 Let’s just take a moment to appreciate an organized pantry, which was custom designed for our family: